UniqueNetwork/marketplace-docker/README.md

 For testing purposes it makes sense to launch a local version of a Quartz blockchain.
 To do this use the [image from docker hub](https://hub.docker.com/r/uniquenetwork/quartz-node-private).

-## Primary Market
+## Primary Marketplace

-There are two possible states of the marker **Secondary** and **Primary**.
+There are two possible states of the marketplace **Secondary** and **Primary**.

-When the market is switched to the **Primary**:
+When the marketplace is switched to the **Primary**:
-- Only administrators can put tokens for sale.
+- Only administrators can put up tokens for sale.
 This is applicable for both - fixed price and auction selling methods;
-- Other users cannot put tokens for sale.
+- Other users cannot put up tokens for sale.
 'Sell' button is not available at the token pages;
-- At the same time 'Transfer' button is available for administrators and other users in any state of the market.
+- At the same time 'Transfer' button is available for all users in any state of the marketplace.

 ![Primary](./doc/primary_market.png)

-When the market is the **Secondary** all the users can can put tokens for sale.
+When the marketplace is the **Secondary** all the users can put up tokens for sale.
 Both 'Sell' and 'Transfer' buttons are available.

 ![Secondary](./doc/secondary_market.png)

 There are **three environment variables** under 'Market type configuration' section inside the `.env` file.

-1. Type of the market can be configured by changing `MARKET_TYPE` variable.
+1. Type of the marketplace can be configured by changing `MARKET_TYPE` variable.
 By default it is set as 'secondary'.
-Update the value as 'primary' to enable    respective market type.
+Update the value as 'primary' to enable appropriate type.

 2. `MAINSALE_SEED` variable is a substrate address of the account which is granted:
 - to perform mass placement of tokens for sale with fixed price;
 - to perform mass placement of tokens for auction sale;
-- to perform the cancellation of all offers and auctions of the secondary market;
+- to perform the cancellation of all offers and auctions of the secondary marketplace;

 **PLEASE NOTICE**

-+ There can only be one MAINSALE_SEED address for the market;
++ There can only be one `MAINSALE_SEED` address for the marketplace;
-+ There is no strict rule to add MAINSALE_SEED address for the market;
++ There is no strict rule to add `MAINSALE_SEED` address for the marketplace;
-+ MAINSALE_SEED address must be added to the administrators list.
-However if you miss this step, `MAINSALE_SEED` address will be automatically added to the `ADMIN_LIST` just after running the market.
++ `MAINSALE_SEED` address must be added to the administrators list.
+However if you miss this step, `MAINSALE_SEED` address will be automatically added to the `ADMIN_LIST` just after running the marketplace.

 3. `ADMIN_LIST` is an array of substrate adresses of all the administrators including `MAINSALE_SEED` when it exists.
 > Add Substrate addresses of marketplace administrators separated by commas.
 Works since version marketplace API v1.6.0

 **WARNING!!!**
-Make sure that `MAINSALE_SEED` has different from `ESCROW_SEED` and `AUCTION_SEED` values, otherwise the market will not be able to work correctly and it will create vulnerabilities.
+Make sure that `MAINSALE_SEED` has different from `ESCROW_SEED` and `AUCTION_SEED` value, otherwise the marketplace will not be able to work correctly and it will create vulnerabilities.

-It is supposed that market type is set when deploying the market and there are no other collections added.
+It is supposed that type is set when deploying the marketplace and there are no other collections added.
-However if the owner of a secondary market switches it to the primary type when there are lots of offers created the following approach is used:
+However if the owner of a secondary marketplace switches it to the primary type when there are lots of offers created the following approach is used:

 Auctions:
    - all auctions are stopped.
 The last high bid wins the auction;